NKSP Language

 declare $variable-name

-In that case the sampler will automatically assign 0
+In the latter case the sampler will automatically assign the value 0

 - on init